Ford Kuga variants

 Entry-level Kugas come in Zetec spec or you can upgrade to Titanium or Titanium Edition models with a few choice extras.
 ST-Line Edition cars add sporty exterior styling features, while ST-Line X Edition gets even more standard kit.
 There's also the luxurious Vignale model with fancy leather upholstery and a fully stocked equipment list.

-That said, all Kuga models get a reasonably sharp eight-inch central touchscreen infotainment system, running Ford’s Sync 3 system.
-It works just fine, and you can plug your smartphone into one of the Kuga’s USB ports to mirror your phone’s apps on the Kuga’s screen, using either Apple CarPlay or Android Auto.
-The B&O sound system included on most models is pretty good, with thumping bass that’ll have you head-banging on your way to work.
+All Kuga models get a reasonably sharp eight-inch touchscreen infotainment system, running Ford’s Sync 3 system.
+You can plug your smartphone into one of the Kuga’s USB ports to use either Apple CarPlay or Android Auto.
+The optional B&O sound system included on most models is pretty good, with thumping bass that’ll have you head-banging on your way to work.

 Your Ford Kuga questions answered